 - Tips for Registering UW Students

 - UW Dorm Addresses and Polling Places April 2017 election

 - Homeless individuals face unique challenges when trying to vote.
 This document provides answers to frequently asked questions about registration, voter IDs and other topics related to helping homeless voters.

 - Home health care workers may be able to assist their clients in applying for a permanent absentee ballot.
 These documents may help: Letter to home health workers (two per sheet) | Information for client (on the back side, print the appropriate permanent absentee ballot application | Permanent absentee ballot application for City of Madison | Permanent absentee ballot application for those outside of City of Madison

 League Pamphlet, Making It Clear

 Making It Clear is a tool for community members helping citizens navigate requirements for registering and voting in Wisconsin.
 It clarifies many of the ambiguities surrounding proof of residence and voter photo IDs.
 Developed by Marian Matthews and other LWVDC members.
-This document has not been updated for 2017 elections (dates, name of GAB, elimination of SRDs, addition of OVR).
+This document has been updated for 2017 elections (dates, name of GAB, elimination of SRDs, addition of OVR).

 If you are aware of a useful resource that you would like to see on this page, please let us know here.